ChibiOS/ChibiOS/readme.txt

   option can be overriden from outside.
 - CHANGE: Changed the chSemFastWaitS() macro in chSemFastWaitI() and chSemGetCounter() in chSemGetCounterI().
+- CHANGE: Removed the port_puts() function from the port templates.
+It was not implemented on all ports.
 - Improvements to the test suite, added a new level of indirection that allows to make tests depend on the configuration options without have to put #ifs into the test main module.